pkrenfr/VideoFrameExtractor/README.md

 DEVELOPED USING GOOGLE AI STUDIO

-# Run and deploy your AI Studio app
+# Run Demo on AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run your app on Google AI Studio.

-View your app in AI Studio: https://ai.studio/apps/drive/1s4HkYRbhEBGAcoDpJs8jeX-mbfb5xeuy
+View app in AI Studio: https://ai.studio/apps/drive/1s4HkYRbhEBGAcoDpJs8jeX-mbfb5xeuy

 ## Run Locally